-- Select by dropdown selection: - ✓ Yes, if the LHD Administrator has been employed six (6) months or less at the LHD, new to the administrator position or has not previously completed the New Administrator training in BP4. - ✓ No, if the LHD Administrator has been employed and previously completed the New Administrator training in or prior to BP. - If "No" is selected the LHD Administrator can then move to Activity Item # 12 without completing any other field in this section. - If "Yes" has been selected, then entry of the first and last name of the Administrator will be entered and the date the final training module was completed.
+- Select by dropdown selection: - Yes, if the LHD Administrator has been employed six (6) months or less at the LHD, new to the administrator position or has not previously completed the New Administrator training in BP5. - No, if the LHD Administrator has been employed and previously completed the New Administrator training in or prior to BP. - If "No" is selected the LHD Administrator can then move to Activity Item # 12 without completing any other field in this section. - If "Yes" has been selected, then entry of the first and last name of the Administrator will be entered and the date the final training module was completed.

-LHD administrators will ensure designated staff complete the following online training:
+LHD Administrators/Directors or their representative will ensure all PHEP funded staff complete the following online training:

-- FEMA IS-100: An Introduction to the Incident Command System (ICS) - FEMA IS-200: Basic ICS - FEMA IS-700: An Introduction to the National Incident Management System (NIMS) - Designated staff is a staff member determined by the LHD Administrator.
-(Note that any employee performing PHEP activities should take the IS trainings to gain basic knowledge of NIMS and ICS. - Training is only required once.
+- FEMA IS-100: An Introduction to the Incident Command System (ICS) - FEMA IS-120: An Introduction to Exercises - FEMA IS-200: Basic ICS - FEMA IS-700: An Introduction to the National Incident Management System (NIMS)